smcpeak/print-clang-ast/doc/ASTsForTemplates.rst

         flag is set.
 See
         `Diagram: Class template contains function template: Explicit member specialization`_ for an example.
+        Beware: The value of this flag is readable via the public method ``RedeclarableTemplateDecl::isMemberSpecialization()``, but that
+        name is misleading because it is only true if the member specialization is *explicit*.

     * ``uint32_t *LazySpecializations``: A pointer to an array of IDs that can be used to load specializations of this template from an